 At the time, I had no idea what heavy metal toxicity was or its effects on the neurological system.

-He explained that often times heavy metal buildup can cause neurological symptoms similar to the weakness that I was experiencing and recommended I do a urine analysis of the toxic metals in my system.
+He explained that oftentimes heavy metal buildup can cause neurological symptoms similar to the weakness that I was experiencing.
+He suggested I do a urine analysis of the toxic metals in my system.

 What is heavy metal toxicity?